PlaidWeb/publ-site/content/blog/the trouble with php.md

 a problem and it was already dangerous to put your email address on the public web).

-Back in these days people generally didn't have a database – after all, Oracle was expensive – and it didn't really matter anyway, if you wanted to have a complex website you'd just run some sort of static site generator (which was often written in `tcsh` or something) and if you needed scheduled posts you'd do it by having a `cron` job periodically update things.
+Back in these days people generally didn't have a database – after all, Oracle was expensive – and it didn't really matter anyway, if you wanted to have a complex website you'd just run some sort of static site generator (which was often written in tcsh or Perl or something) and if you needed scheduled posts you'd do it by having a `cron` job periodically update things.
 So, it wasn't really that much of an impediment to have this setup.